GLIBENCLAMIDE

-GLIBENCLAMIDE belongs to the class of medicine called ‘oral hypoglycaemic’ used to treat type-2 diabetes.
+GLIBENCLAMIDE is used to treat type-2 diabetes.
 Type 2 diabetes is a chronic or lifelong condition affecting how your body processes glucose.
 People with type 2 diabetes either do not produce enough insulin, or if the insulin is produced, it cannot perform its function in the body (insulin resistance).
 Thus, the blood glucose level increases and symptoms such as frequent urination increased thirst and increased hunger.

 GLIBENCLAMIDE contains Glibenclamide, which acts by increasing the amount of insulin released by the pancreas.
 It stimulates insulin secretion from the pancreas and decreases blood sugar levels.
 In a nutshell, it prevents blood glucose levels from rising to very high levels, thus keeping your diabetes under control.
 GLIBENCLAMIDE shows optimum effects when taken along with healthy lifestyle changes like weight loss, regular exercise, a healthy diet, etc.

 GLIBENCLAMIDE should not be stopped even if you feel better without consulting your doctor as the sugar levels change.
 If you stop taking GLIBENCLAMIDE abruptly, it may increase your sugar levels, which could further increase the risk of eyesight loss (retinopathy), kidney (nephropathy) and nerve damage (neuropathy).
-GLIBENCLAMIDE should not be taken if you have severe kidney or liver disease, had diabetic coma.
-Please inform your doctor if you have had liver, kidney or heart disease, are pregnant or planning to get pregnant, breast-feeding, blood disease called G6PD-deficiency anaemia and heart disease.
-Mental alertness may be altered due to low or high blood sugar when GLIBENCLAMIDE is not taken regularly, which may affect your ability to drive or to operate machinery.
+GLIBENCLAMIDE should not be taken if you have severe kidney or liver disease or have a diabetic coma.
+Please inform your doctor if you have had liver, kidney or heart disease, are pregnant or planning to get pregnant, are breastfeeding, or have a blood disease called G6PD-deficiency anaemia or heart disease.
+Mental alertness may be altered due to low or high blood sugar when GLIBENCLAMIDE is not taken regularly, which may affect your ability to drive or operate machinery.

 Uses of GLIBENCLAMIDE